andhiyaulhaq/AnnotateImg/architecture.md

 7. The handler retrieves the full path of the selected image.
 8. The image path is passed to a function in the `image.processing` module to load the image using OpenCV.
 9. The loaded image (as a NumPy array) is converted to a `QPixmap` and displayed in the `image_view.py` widget.
 10. The Data Management Layer is then called to query the SQLite database for any existing annotations for that image, which are subsequently loaded and drawn on the image.
+The `annotation_view` is also updated with the annotations.

 ## Workflow Example: Drawing a Bounding Box

 1. A `QToolBar` is added to the `main_window.py`, containing a `QAction` for "Draw Bounding Box".
 2. The user clicks the "Draw Bounding Box" action.
-This sets a state in the application (e.g., `current_tool = 'bounding_box'`).
+This sets a state in the application (e.g., `current_tool = 'bbox'`).
-3. The `image_view.py` (specifically the `QLabel` inside it) will have mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
+3. The `image_view.py` (specifically the `QLabel` inside it) has mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
 It records the starting coordinates of the bounding box.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
-This event handler will draw a temporary rectangle on the `QPixmap` to provide visual feedback.
-This is done by creating a copy of the original pixmap and using a `QPainter` to draw on it.
+This event handler draws a temporary rectangle on the `QLabel` to provide visual feedback.
 6. When the user releases the mouse button, `mouseReleaseEvent` is triggered.
 It records the final coordinates.
 7. The start and end coordinates are used to define the bounding box.
-These coordinates are then normalized based on the image dimensions.
+The pixel coordinates are stored.
-8. The normalized coordinates are used to create an `Annotation` object, which is then saved to the SQLite database via the `storage.py` module.
+8. An `Annotation` object is created with the image_id, a default label, and the points.
+This object is then saved to the SQLite database via the `storage.py` module.
-9. The `annotation_view.py` is updated to display the new annotation.
+9. The `image_view` emits an `annotation_added` signal, which is connected to the `annotation_view` to update its display with the new annotation.

+## Logging and Error Handling

+To ensure robustness and maintainability, the application implements comprehensive logging and error handling.

+*   **Logging:**
+    *   The application uses Python's built-in `logging` module.
+    *   A central logger is configured in `src/utils/logging.py` to output all activity to the terminal (stdout).
+    *   Log messages are added throughout the application to track user actions (e.g., opening a folder, selecting an image), application events (e.g., application start, window initialization), and the outcome of critical operations (e.g., database transactions, image loading).
+    *   Logs are formatted to include a timestamp, logger name, log level, and the message.

+*   **Error Handling:**
+    *   Error handling is implemented using `try...except` blocks to catch potential exceptions at critical points, such as file I/O, database operations, and image processing.
+    *   When an error is caught, it is logged with a detailed message, including the exception information.
+    *   For errors that affect the user experience (e.g., failing to open a folder, failing to load an image), a `QMessageBox` dialog is displayed to provide clear and immediate feedback to the user.
+    *   This strategy prevents the application from crashing unexpectedly and provides valuable diagnostic information for debugging.